victor-valencia/bootstrap-iconpicker/README.md

 - v1.5.0 - Add search field. @[victor-valencia](https://github.com/victor-valencia)

 ## Versioning
-For transparency into our release cycle and in striving to maintain backward compatibility, Bootstrap is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, Bootstrap-Iconpicker is maintained under [the Semantic Versioning guidelines](http://semver.org/).
 Sometimes we screw up, but we'll adhere to those rules whenever possible.

 ## Author
 @[victor-valencia](https://github.com/victor-valencia)